 What Do You Get In Your Amenity Bag in British Airways First Class?

 There is a different BA amenity kit or washbag for men and women.
 The stylish, grey-colored bag features a British Airways leather logo on the front and the word “First” imprinted on the leather zipper pull.
-The men’s bag – which I received – contains shave gel, revitalizer moisturizer, lip balm, deodorant stick, and eye gel from London based grooming emporium for men, The Refinery, in addition to essentials such as a pen, eyeshades, socks, earplugs, hairbrush, and razor.
+The men’s bag I received contains shave gel, revitalizer moisturizer, lip balm, deodorant stick, and eye gel from London-based grooming emporium for men, The Refinery, in addition to essentials such as a pen, eyeshades, socks, earplugs, hairbrush, and razor.

 Review Of The Food In British Airways B787-9 First Class